reduxjs/redux-toolkit/docs/usage/rtk-query/cached-data.md

 Each individual `query` endpoint can `provide` particular tags to the cache.
 Doing so enables a relationship between cached data from one or more `query` endpoints and the behaviour of one or more `mutation` endpoints.

 The `providesTags` property on a `query` endpoint is used for this purpose.

+> **Note**
+>
+> Provided tags have no inherent relationship across separate `query` endpoints.
+Provided tags are used to determine whether cached data returned by an endpoint should be `invalidated` and either be refetched or removed from the cache.
+If two separate endpoints provide the same tags, they will still contribute their own distinct cached data, which could later both be invalidated by a single tag declared from a mutation.

 The example below declares that the `getPosts` `query` endpoint `provides` the `'Post'` tag to the cache, using the `providesTags` property for a `query` endpoint.